A Brief History of St. Michael and All Angels Episcopal Church

 The first structure at the new location was designed in the style of churches in northern New Mexico, the oldest surviving example of which is the San Miguel Church of Santa Fe, dating to about 1609.
 The new church was designed by noted Swiss-American architect Josias T. Joesler, and built by contractor John Murphey.
 One of the later commissions for Joesler (1895-1986), it is one of many iconic Joesler structures that still grace Tucson today.
 St. Philip’s in the Hills Episcopal Church is another Joesler achievement.

-St. Michael’s original building, entirely of mud-adobe and timber construction, consisted of a church some 90 feet long and 22 feet wide, with lateral wings extending out on either side of the church entrance for a Sunday school, kitchen and offices.
+St. Michael’s original building, entirely of mud-adobe and timber construction, was 90 feet long and 22 feet wide, with lateral wings on each side of the church entrance to accommodate a Sunday school, kitchen and offices.
 The mud-adobe patio wall that forms the southern boundary of the church grounds was also built at that time.
 A glass cross was set in the original north wall of the church, behind the high altar.

 Grand opening, November 1953.